Evaluation Methodologies in Software Protection Research: Supplemental Material

 \subsubsection{Individual Protections}

-Complementary to the main observations discussed in \cref{sub:individual_protections}, this section analysis the popularity of different protections for different types of languages.
+Complementary to the main observations discussed in \cref{sec:protections}, this section analyzes the popularity of different protections for different types of languages.

-IRE is popular in script and managed languages such as JavaScript and Java, obviously because symbolic information such as class, field, and method names cannot be stripped from such software, they can only be obfuscated.
+Identifier renaming is popular in script and managed languages such as JavaScript and Java, obviously because symbolic information such as class, field, and method names cannot be stripped from such software, they can only be obfuscated.
 It is not popular in native languages, although some papers do research the obfuscation of C source code for protecting it when it is distributed as source code.

 For script languages, few other protections are frequently studied.
-Only DEN, data-to-code-conversion (D2C) and data transformations (DTR) are deployed frequently on scripts, typically for obfuscating strings by encoding (as data or code) and splitting them.
+Only data encoding/encryption, data-to-code-conversion, and data transformation are deployed frequently on scripts, typically for obfuscating strings by encoding (as data or code) and splitting them.
 And in fact many protections have not been researched at all for script languages.
 For some techniques, this is probably the case because they are not (directly) applicable to script languages.
-Hardware-based obfuscation (HWO) and overlapping code (OLC) are examples.
-For other techniques such as parallelization (PAR), which are not frequently researched for any type of language, the reason of those not showing up in script obfuscation papers is probably the relatively low sample size, i.\,e., the low number of papers.
-One clear exception is virtualization (VIR), which is frequently researched for natively compiled languages and even a couple of times for managed languages, but not once for script languages.
-We consider this a useful opportunity for future research, complementary to existing techniques, which, e.\,g., compile JavaScript to WebAssembly as a form of obfuscation~\cite{2022_wobfuscator_obfuscating_javascript_malware_via_opportunistic_translation_to_webassembly}.
+Hardware-based obfuscation and overlapping code are examples.
+For other techniques such as parallelization, which are not frequently researched for any type of language, the reason for those not showing up in script obfuscation papers is probably the relatively low sample size, i.e., the low number of papers.
+One clear exception is virtualization, which is frequently researched for natively compiled languages and even a couple of times for managed languages, but not once for script languages.
+We consider this a useful opportunity for future research, complementary to existing techniques, which, e.g., compile JavaScript to WebAssembly as a form of obfuscation~\cite{2022_wobfuscator_obfuscating_javascript_malware_via_opportunistic_translation_to_webassembly}.